holographicSol/communicator/COMMUNICATOR_1/README.md

 A Very Powerful Universal Communications Tool - Project in early development.

-Communicator is capable of communicating with any address running and or not running a Communicator, this makes the Communicator very powerful and truly universal.
+Communicator is capable of communicating with any address/domain-name running and or not running a Communicator, this makes the Communicator very powerful and truly universal.
 Use wisely.

 Communicator has the potential to communicate with you even if your on Mars.
 Providing the Martians have internet,